SimonGAndrews/xstate-fsm-Espruino/src/README.md

 See <https://www.espruino.com/Features>
 hence the need to modify.

-The modifications are tracked as Github Issues and subsequent pull requests within this repository.
+The modifications are tracked as Github Issues and commits within this repository.

+As per Issue #1 the resulting Esprunio module containing xstate/fsm is within xstate-fsm.js